Ture ā-Rohe Tiaki Kararehe 2015

 This bylaw promotes responsible animal ownership and interactions.
 It includes rules about animals in public places and being a good neighbour.

 What the Animal Management Bylaw does

 - requires every person who owns an animal to make sure it doesn't cause a nuisance or risk to public health and safety

-- requires anyone who wants to keep other stock - including pigs, sheep and goats - on properties smaller than 4000 square metres in an urban area to obtain a licence
+- restricts people keeping stock (including poultry, pigs, sheep and goats) on properties smaller than 4000 square metres in urban areas

 Get a copy of the Animal Management Bylaw

 This document includes the Bee, Stock and Horse Riding Control 2015.